| Title: | Manipulate Matrix Row and Column Labels with Ease |

 A character vector of same length as labels

-with nouns modified to be new_nouns
+with nouns modified to be new_nouns.

-labels <- c("a [of b in c]", "d [of e in USA]") modify_nouns(labels, c("a_plus", "g"))
+labels <- c("a [of b in c]", "d [of e in USA]") modify_nouns(labels, c("a_plus", "g"))labels <- c("a [of b in c]", "d [of e in USA]") modify_nouns(labels, c("a_plus", "g"))

 A list of all bundled notations.